 I’ve seen a lot of couples feel overwhelmed by parenting and life with a baby, who end up feeling isolated from each other as life is very much about surviving on broken sleep and catering to the demands of the baby.
-Feeling disconnected from your partner can be a very easy trap to fall into during early parenthood – so whether or not you feel able to have full sex, putting a focus on finding moments of intimacy together is so important to feel strong in your relationship.
+Feeling disconnected from your partner can be a very easy trap to fall into during early parenthood – so whether or not you feel able to have full sex after having a baby, putting a focus on finding moments of intimacy together is so important to feel strong in your relationship.

 Putting aside time to simply snuggle, remembering to kiss each other goodnight or goodbye, having a quick embrace when they get in from work or giving each other a shoulder massage or foot rub mean that you’re still physically connecting with each other.
 This allows for sexual intimacy to become more possible and more natural.

 From now on, sex will have to be something that works around the demands of parenthood – when the baby is sleeping or staying at a grandparent’s house.
 Having children means sex becomes less spontaneous but it doesn’t have to be boring.

 Having a night (or two!) designated for sex can do wonders to get you both excited for that evening each week – by prioritising intimacy as an important part of your life together you’ll allow your relationship the time and space to thrive in amongst the craziness of childrearing.

 While you may feel that having sex is something that you just need to ‘get over and done with’ it’s important to feel emotionally and physically ready first.